Prospect Park, Reading

 Prospect Park is a public park in the western suburbs of Reading situated north of the Bath Road in the English county of Berkshire.
-It is the largest and most popular park in Reading, and includes a large regency style house, now known as Prospect Park Mansion House and previously as Prospect House.
+It is the largest park in Reading, and includes a large regency style house, now known as Prospect Park Mansion House and previously as Prospect House.
 There are also sporting facilities and the Prospect Park Miniature Railway within the 50 hectare of parkland, and a restaurant in the Mansion House.

 The park is listed as Grade II in the English Heritage Register of Historic Parks and Gardens whilst the Mansion House is a Grade II listed building.

 History

 Origins

 Originally the site of Dirle's Farm, the land was part of the Calcot Park estate.
 By the middle of the 18th century, Calcot Park was the home of Frances Kendrick and her husband Benjamin Child, but after Frances's death Benjamin sold the bulk of the estate to John Blagrave, keeping only the eastern part that is now Prospect Park.
 In the 1760s, Benjamin turned the farmhouse of Dirle's Farm into a mansion.
 He named the park after its views over Reading; it was formerly known as Prospecthill Park.